Academics

 Literature | Mrs. Hensel

-Grade 6 is a big transition year for literature!
-There is a distinct shift from focusing on reading within a reading anthology to reading and analyzing whole novels.
-Students are challenged to move beyond reading for understanding to reading to critically think and analyze.
+Grade 6 is a big year for literature!
+There is a distinct shift from focusing on reading an anthology to analyzing whole novels and more complex works.
+Students are challenged to move beyond reading for understanding to reading to think critically and to analyze texts.

 Grade 6 students will prepare for Pre-Algebra by becoming proficient in number sense, operations with decimals and fractions, interpretation of data, customary and metric measurement, perimeter, and area.